Pamblam/jSQL/README.md

 ## Browser Support

 Works in basically all browsers. jSQL degrades gracefully because it falls back on cookies for persistence if localStorage, IndexedDB and WebSQL are not available.
-To that end, the library itself does not take advantage of any ES6 features, if you want something that does, have a look at [alaSQL](https://github.com/agershun/alasql).

 While jSQL will work in basically all browsers, these ones are preferred: